-Whenever I travel to a new country, my go-to for cultural insight is to explore the country’s celebrated films.
+Whenever I travel to a new country, my go-to for cultural insight is to explore the country’s top films.
 Some of my most memorable adventures through Europe have been spent exploring capitals by day, then curling up at night watching national classics, only to find the cities brought to life more and more as the days progressed.
-So, if you’re looking for a real introduction into the intricacies of Swedish culture, take a moment to look through the lens of auteur filmmaker Ingmar Bergman.
-His melancholic films explore the summer fevers and winter darkness of the Swedish identity in a godless, loveless universe.

-Ok, ok, sounds pretty heavy, right?
-I’m not going to lie: it is.
+I’m not going to lie: it is pretty heavy!
 As the son of a rigid Lutheran pastor, Bergman was no doubt influenced by this background and rigorously speculated on metaphysical and religious ideas.
 But the lyrical beauty and visual style of his films lighten the load and introduce viewers to a deeper side of Swedish culture, beyond beautiful blondes and crazy muppet chefs.

 “Film as dream, film as music.
 No art passes our conscience in the way film does, and goes directly to our feelings, deep down into the dark rooms of our souls.” – Ingmar Bergman